About SNAC

 Q: How can I help advocate for arts funding?

-A: Here’s how you can take action:
+Here are some ways you can take action:

-Attend advocacy events.
+• Attend our events.

-Subscribe to our mailing list for arts advocacy updates and resources.
+• Subscribe to our mailing list for arts advocacy updates and resources.

 Q: Where can I learn more about the economic impact of the arts in Nevada?

-A: Check out these resources:
+Check out these resources:

 Community Building & Events